Skip to content

 Data Science for Social Good summer program

-Students and researchers are invited to apply to participate in a collaborative program with data science professionals and students to make better use of research data.
+February 4, 2021 Students and researchers are invited to apply to participate in a collaborative program with data science professionals and students to make better use of research data.
 The Data Science for Social Good summer program at the University of Washington eScience Institute brings together data scientists and domain researchers to work on focused, collaborative projects for societal benefit.
 Due to the COVID-19 pandemic, the 2021 program will be conducted remotely.
-The program supports compelling, timely, publicly-relevant projects that are poised to take advantage…
+The program supports compelling, timely, publicly-relevant projects that are poised…

 UW Disability Equity Project Seeks Focus Group Participants